external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

 spec:

-  # optional.
-  # used to select the correct KES instance (think: ingress.ingressClassName)
-  # There is no need for a indirection (e.g. having a extra resource like kind=IngressClass)
-  # the KES controller is instantiated with a specific class name
-  # and filters ES based on this property
-  externalSecretClassName: "dev"

-  # the amount of time before the values will be read again from the backen
+  # the amount of time before the values will be read again from the store
   refreshInterval: "1h"

-  # This is the "simple" version to specify a single backend which will be used by all keys
-  # we can have multiple backends per ES (they can be declared per key)
-  # Each backend does need a configuration (e.g. AWS IAM Roles, AWS Region, GCP project-id, )
-  backend:
-    type: secretsManager
-    # optional additional config
-    secretsManager:
-      region: eu-central-1
-      accessKeyID: AKIAIOSFODNN7EXAMPLE
-      roleARN: arn:aws:iam::YYYYYYYYYYYY:role/kes-full-access

   # there can only be one frontend per ES
   # this is the "thing" that is created by KES.